 Here I am doing a post I thought I’d never do.
-But in all seriousness, I still feel like a noob in the blogging world, so when people ask me for MY advice on blogging, I’m like BITCH WHAT? haha.
+But in all seriousness, I still feel like a beginner in the blogging world, so when people ask me for MY advice on blogging, I was extremely confused.
 When I look to advice I read posts from Olivia Blake or Pooja.
 I feel like I don’t deserve to make a post like this.
 You asked for it though & I’m here to serve.
 So here’s some advice from a beginner blogger.

 If you are new to my page, Hi!
 Welcome to Mind.Beauty.Simplicity where we talk about all things minimalism, saving that coin & learning to live with less.
 I also dabble in other lifestyle topics such as makeup, fashion, home decor & apparently self help & advice.
 Hope you enjoy my perspective on things.